 - As soon as the cupcakes are baked remove from the oven.

-- Allow the cupcakes to cool for 10 minutes in their tin, before removing them.
+- Leave the cupcakes to cool in the tin for 10 minutes.

-- Place the cupcakes on a cooling rack and leave to cool completely before icing.
+- Then place the cupcakes on a cooling rack.

 Making the buttercream and icing the cupcakes

 - Place the icing sugar, soft butter and 3 tablespoons of lemon juice into a bowl.